Dynamic Network Autoregressive Models for Functional Panel Data: Introduction

 \begin{example}[Transportation data analysis] Functional data analysis of transportation data, such as traffic flows and demand for transportation services, has been gaining significant attention (see, e.g., \cite{ma2024network} for recent advancements).
 In the empirical application of this study, we apply our model to analyze the bike use data in a U.S. bike-sharing system.
 In our empirical analysis, $Y_{it}(s)$ represents the availability of bikes at station $i$ at time $s$ during week $t$.
-We find statistically significant positive or negative spatial interactions among bike availabilities of nearby stations, depending on the time of day.
 Further details are provided in Section \ref{sec:empiric}. \end{example}

-In model (\ref{eq:model}), the parameters of our primary interest to be estimated are $\alpha_0$ and $\beta_0$.
+In model \eqref{eq:model}, the parameters of primary interest are $\alpha_0$, $\gamma_0$, and $\beta_0$.
 With the total time periods $T$ possibly large or small, we apply a first-differencing transformation to eliminate the individual fixed effects from the model.
-For the transformed model, rather than estimating $\alpha_0(s)$ and $\beta_0(s)$ pointwise at many different $s$-values separately, we approximate them using orthonormal basis expansions and estimate their entire functional forms jointly in a single estimation.
+For the transformed model, rather than estimating $\alpha_0(s)$, $\gamma_0(s)$, and $\beta_0(s)$ pointwise at many different $s$-values separately, we approximate them using orthonormal basis expansions and estimate their entire functional forms jointly in a single estimation.
 Our proposed estimator is based on the generalized method of moments (GMM).
 Specifically, we first derive a set of moment conditions at each $s$, in a similar manner to \cite{lin2010gmm}, and then integrate these conditions numerically over $s \in [0,1]$.
 These integrated moment functions define our GMM objective function, and the resulting estimator is referred to as the integrated-GMM estimator.
-Once $\alpha_0(s)$ and $\beta_0(s)$ are estimated, if necessary, we can estimate the fixed effects $f_{01}(s), \ldots, f_{0n}(s)$ simply by taking the individual-level mean of the residuals.